 In this course, the student examines aspects of Italian cultural history including Dante (Purgatorio), eighteenth and early nineteenth century literature (Goldoni, Alfieri, Foscolo), and an optional area of study.

-This is a sequel to IT 311 and covers in greater detail comprehension, translation from and into Italian, prose composition and conversation.
+(1.5 units) This is a sequel to IT 311 and covers in greater detail comprehension, translation from and into Italian, prose composition and conversation.